khetanneha/HIV-SIV-TIP-Modeling/README.md

 # HIV/SHIV-Therapeutic Interfering Particles ( TIPs )

-This repository contains code and data associated with modeling of viral dynamics (Simian/Human Immunodeficiency Virus and Human Immunodeficiency Virus), published as "_Engineered HIV deletion variants replicate conditionally in non-human primates to reduce viral load and disease_"
+This repository contains code and data associated with modeling of viral dynamics (Simian/Human Immunodeficiency Virus and Human Immunodeficiency Virus), submitted as "_Engineered HIV deletion variants replicate conditionally in non-human primates to reduce viral load and disease_"
 @ Weinberger Lab in Gladstone Institutes and UC San Francisco, San Francisco